 Naturally, this wasn’t Fiala’s first instance of questionable behavior.
 In 2002 a man came forward accusing the priest of making unwanted advances toward him while preaching in Omaha, Nebraska in 1985, when the man was a minor.
 They found the claim credible and paid for the man’s counseling.
 The Nebraska church alerted Fiala’s supervisors, who failed to act.
 This despite the fact the Archdiocese of San Antonio settled a lawsuit for $4million in 1998, filed by seven boys from the Rocksprings area sexually abused by pedophile priest Xavier Ortiz-Dietz.
 (Is there some point where they begin to take this stuff seriously?)

-Fiala was removed from his position in October 2008, when the latest charges came to the church's attention.
+Fiala was removed from his position in October 2008, when the latest charges came to the church’s attention.
 A lawsuit followed in April, and law enforcement eventually got involved.
 A week ago Friday Fiala was apprehended by U.S. Marshalls in his red and black Mustang.
 Last Monday he was indicted by a grand jury.
-He faces four counts of sex crimes against children.
+He faces four counts of sex crimes aga

 Hopefully the judge will give him something to wipe that smug smile from his face.